johlys/INF367/README.md

 # INF367A Project: Spaceship Titanic
-Spaceship titanic code.

-Competition can be found here: https://www.kaggle.com/competitions/spaceship-titanic/
+This is our project repository for our INF367A project: **Spaceship Titanic**.

+Here aim to use given tabular data on passengers to predict whether the passengers on the Spaceship Titanic were transported by a space anomoly.
+To achieve this, we implement several standard models suited to the problem, as well as two novel state-of-the-art models: GRANDE and TABM.

+This project is made for the ML Kaggle competition: [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic/).

+## Project Structure

+- **data/**: Contains the Kaggle dataset files and the processed datasets.
+- **1-preprocessing**: Code for data cleaning and feature engineering.
+- **2-standard-models/**: Training some standard models.
+- **3-GRANDE**: Johannes GRANDE implementation
+- **4-TABM**: Elias TABM implementation

-## Kaggle data
+## Project data

-The data contains 14 features including PassengerID that contain information on each passenger:
+The Kaggle dataset includes 14 features that describe each passenger:

-* PassengerId - A unique Id for each passenger.
-Each Id takes the form gggg_pp where gggg indicates a group the passenger is travelling with and pp is their number within the group.
-People in a group are often family members, but not always.
+- **PassengerId**: Unique ID (`group_passenger`) identifying the passenger and group.
-* HomePlanet - The planet the passenger departed from, typically their planet of permanent residence.
+- **HomePlanet**: The planet the passenger departed from.
-* CryoSleep - Indicates whether the passenger elected to be put into suspended animation for the duration of the voyage.
-Passengers in cryosleep are confined to their cabins.
+- **CryoSleep**: Whether the passenger opted for suspended animation during the voyage.
-* Cabin - The cabin number where the passenger is staying.
-Takes the form deck/num/side, where side can be either P for Port or S for Starboard.
+- **Cabin**: Cabin assignment (formatted as `deck/number/side`).
-* Destination - The planet the passenger will be debarking to.
+- **Destination**: The planet the passenger will be debarking to.
-* Age - The age of the passenger.
+- **Age**: Passenger's age.
-* VIP - Whether the passenger has paid for special VIP service during the voyage.
+- **VIP**: If the passenger paid for VIP services.
-* RoomService, FoodCourt, ShoppingMall, Spa, VRDeck - Amount the passenger has billed at each of the Spaceship Titanic's many luxury amenities.
-* Name - The first and last names of the passenger.
+- **RoomService**, **FoodCourt**, **ShoppingMall**, **Spa**, **VRDeck**: Expenditures at various amenities.
+- **Name**: Passenger's full name.
-* Transported - Whether the passenger was transported to another dimension.
-This is the target, the column you are trying to predict.
+- **Transported**: **Target variable** — Whether the passenger was transported by the anomaly, our target.

-All kaggle data can be found in the data directory.
+All data files are located in the `data/` directory.

+## Goal
+- Thorough data analysis.
+- Preprocess the dataset to handle missing values, feature transformations and encoding.
+- Train multiple standard machine learning models to predict the target variable `Transported`.
+- Implement our own novel method to the project: GRANDE and TABM.
+- Evaluate models and submit to Kaggle!

+## How to Run

+1. Clone this repository.
+2. Install the required libraries (`requirements.txt`).
+3. Run **preprocessing** notebook to process data.
+4. ....